knmnyn/cs3244-2210/_pages/projects.md

 [Semester I, AY 18/19](https://isteps.comp.nus.edu.sg/event/13th-steps/module/CS3244).

-We also would like to thank [Google Workspace for Education](https://edu.google.com/products/workspace-for-education/) for their continued sponsorship of our course by allowing our course administrators to distribute 50 USD worth of Google Compute Engine credits to project groups that have applied for credit for their course project work.
+We also would like to thank [Google Workspace for Education](https://edu.google.com/products/workspace-for-education/) for their continued sponsorship of our course by allowing our course administrators to distribute 50 USD worth of Google Compute Engine credits to project teams that have applied for credit for their course project work.